Fedolodic/data-structure-and-algorithms-visualizer/README.md

 This project contains small interactive demos for various data structure and algorithm patterns.

-Currently the project includes visualizations for the sliding window, two pointers, prefix sum, run-length encoding, Dutch national flag, and rolling hash techniques.
+Currently the project includes visualizations for the sliding window, two pointers, prefix sum, run-length encoding, Dutch national flag, rolling hash, and Z-algorithm techniques.
 A small navigation bar lets you switch between demos.
 Short written explanations for these patterns are available in [explainer.md](explainer.md).

 ## Running Locally